-- 36 year old female with acne on her chin and around her nose.
+- 36-year-old female with acne on her chin and around her nose.
 Notes it feels different than acne she has had in the past.
-"Feels more like a rash". - No improvement with over the counter acne products - Hydrocortisone makes it go away, but it flares when she stops using it - She started OCP's about 3 months ago as she had the implant, but it needed to be replaced and she is considering a pregnancy in the near future
+"Feels more like a rash". - No improvement with over-the-counter acne products - Hydrocortisone makes it go away, but it flares when she stops using it - She started OCP's about 3 months ago as she had the implant, but it needed to be replaced, and she is considering a pregnancy soon